epec254/ep-generative-ai/README.md

-# databricks-generative-ai
+# Generative AI sample code
-Sample code for using Generative AI models on Databricks
+Sample code for using Generative AI models on Databricks.
+Repo currently includes code for running MPT-7B-Instruct on a Databricks cluster.